 Meetings are changing constantly

-In our 2019 research on the Future of Meetings, we dove into the expectations that employees had for their future meetings.
+In the research on the Future of Meetings (2019), we dove into the expectations that employees had for their future meetings.
 Meetings would be shorter, more informal.
 They would be mostly remote and full of technology.
 The outlook was clear: we were moving into a video conferencing first meeting culture.
 Little did we know, that with the pandemic, this outlook would be a reality sooner than we expected.
 Almost instantly did we move away from face-to-face, long & formal meetings and we said goodbye to bad quality audio conferences overnight.
-2020 became the year of remote and hybrid meetings, where we all learned to turn on our video and mastered meeting tech like pro’s.
+Since then we've attended quite a number of remote, virtual and hybrid meetings, where we all learned to turn on our video and mastered meeting tech like pro’s.
 Read on to find out more on the benefits of hybrid working

-Download your copy of the new ClickShare research on hybrid meetings real-time engagement
+Download your copy of the latest ClickShare research on hybrid meetings

 Let’s measure that change!